basisproject/paper/src/04-cost-tracking.md

 Cost tracking is a very important concept in a socialist economy, especially absent the exchange of money between producing entities.
 Basis tracks costs on a per-company level over a certain period of time, and gives companies the freedom to assign their costs to their products proportionally.
 This is based on the inputs and outputs of the company, and costs are recalculated whenever any action in the company changes costs (a worker clocking out, a new order coming in, etc).

+Breaking things down a bit, companies have inputs and outputs.
+To put it simply in current terms: inputs are labor and purchases, outputs are sales.
+How do we measure these?
+Do we force companies to report all their data to a central agency?
+No!
+We use their labor tracking and their incoming and outgoing order list.
+Because labor and orders all go through Basis, we can track all the costs of production, per-company, given their inputs and outputs.

+It's important to note that for cost tracking to be effective, a critical mass of production needs to be using Basis: the more the economic network participates, the more accurate the costs will be.

 ## Labor costs

 All things take labor to make or use.
 Apples must be picked.
 Iron must be mined.
 Chairs must be crafted.